“Solidarity is the virtue that recognizes that we belong to each other

 Rite of Reconciliation

 Each Catholic student is offered the opportunity to receive the Sacrament of Reconciliation within the context of the regularly scheduled Penance Services.
-The School Minister is also available during a student’s lunch or study period if that is a more convenient time.
+Students are also welcome to ask Father Chris Walsh throughout the week if they would like to receive the sacrament.

 It is an Archdiocesan policy that each student enrolled in a diocesan high school attends an annual retreat as a requirement for promotion and/or graduation.
 Retreats will be scheduled for the students by grade throughout the school year.
-Two Kairos Retreats are available for seniors.